 The program in Curriculum & Instruction (C&I) offers a Master of Education and a Doctor of Education.
-The Master of Education (MEd) degree is designed to meet the needs of elementary and secondary classroom teachers, subject matter specialists, subject area supervisors, curriculum coordinators, and educational scholars and researchers.
-The MEd degree has three options: the Professional Educator, Educational Research, and Technology Education.
+The Master of Education (MEd) degree is designed to meet the needs of elementary and secondary classroom teachers, subject matter specialists, and educational scholars and researchers.
+The MEd degree has three options: the Professional Educator, Educational Researcher, and Technology Education.

 The Doctor of Education (EdD) degree is designed to prepare graduates to assume positions in college and university teacher education programs.
 Graduates will develop the rich knowledge base in educational theory and practice needed to conduct research and engage in service to the greater education community.
 The program offers multiple opportunities to engage in college teaching, research grounded in cutting-edge educational issues, and collaborative activities in diverse educational settings including faculty from other disciplines.

 The Doctor of Philosophy in Education (PhD), Curriculum and Instruction degree is designed for graduate students seeking faculty or research positions in higher education or positions within research organizations that require educational research in highly specialized disciplines.
 Progress through the degree provides students with opportunities to develop specialized disciplinary content and research knowledge along with scholarly experiences that will provide the foundational knowledge and skills required for success as faculty in higher education and in research organizations.